Do you use a blogging checklist before you publish?

 Not two times.

-I call this the Copyblogger Triple-Check — it’s a staple in this publishing checklist.
+I call this the Copyblogger Triple-Check — it’s a staple in this publishing checklist and a core element when you’re learning how to write a good blog post.

 Step #3: Proofread your subheadlines